Albuquerque working with hotels to be used as emergency shelters

 Keller also noted the city is working on using various hotels and motels as emergency shelters for healthcare personnel and other essential workers.
 “Looking at opening up some hotels as emergency shelters, this could be used for employees and public health workers, anyone who’s in essential service as a third space,” said Keller.

-He said they are already in talks with a lot of private hotel operators.
-But said they still hope to find more sites to help.
+He said they are already in discussion with a lot of private hotel operators, but said they still hope to find more sites to help.